Thomas-George-T/AWS-Solutions-Architect-Associate/README.md

 * MFA Delete
 * Secure your data using **Access Control Lists** and Bucket Policies
 ## Storage Classes
-1.	**S3 Standard**
+### 1. S3 Standard
-	99.99% availability
+99.99% availability.
 99.999999999% durability, stored redundantly across multiple devices in multiple facilities, and is designed to sustain the loss of 2 facilities concurrently.
-2.	**S3 – IA**
+### 2. S3 – IA (Infrequently Accessed)
-	(Infrequently Accessed):
 For data that is accessed less frequently, but requires rapid access when needed.
 Lower fee than S3, but you are charged a retrieval fee.
-3.	**S3 One Zone – IA**
+### 3. S3 One Zone – IA
 For where you want a lower cost option for infrequently accessed data, but do not require the multiple Availability Zone data resilience.
-4.	**S3 – Intelligent Tiering**
+### 4. S3 – Intelligent Tiering
 Designed to optimize costs by automatically moving data to the most cost-effective access tier, without performance impact or operational overhead.
-5.	**S3 - Glacier**
+### 5. S3 - Glacier
 S3 Glacier is a secure, durable, and low cost storage class for data archiving. you can reliably store any amount of data at costs that are competitive with or cheaper than on premises solutions.
 Retrieval times configurable from minutes to hours.
-6.  **S3 Glacier Deep Archive**
+### 6. S3 Glacier Deep Archive
 S3 Glacier Deep Archive is Amazon S3's lowest cost storage class where a retrieval time of 12 hours is acceptable.

-_Table detailing comparisons between the types_
+_Insert Table detailing comparisons between the types_

 ## S3 Applicable Charges
 * Storage